thithuyvyle/thithuyvyle/README.md

 - 🌱 Have learned: HTML / CSS / JavaScript
 - 🔭 In progress: Angular

- In the repositories, you'll mostly find school projects
+ In the repositories, you'll mostly find school projects and here is my portfolio: https://thithuyvyle.github.io/portfolio/

 <!--
 Here are some ideas to get you started: